Ottawa Senators blank Montreal Canadiens 3-0 in NHL 100 Classic

 With just under three minutes to go in the third Jonathan Drouin had a brutal giveaway in his own zone and Ryan made the most of it, breaking in alone and beating Price to give the Senators a 2-0 lead.

 It was Ryan's second goal in as many games.
+He says he finally feels like his game is turning around since breaking his index finger in October.

-Thompson added an empty-net goal with 10 seconds left .
+Thompson added an empty-net goal with 10 seconds left.

-Trailing 1-0, Montreal's Philip Danault had a good chance midway through the third only to see his shot slide through the crease.

-The Senators continued to dominate the pace of play in the second and were finally rewarded at 14:55 as Pageau tipped an Erik Karlsson point shot to get Ottawa on the board.
+The Senators were finally rewarded for a strong effort at 14:55 of the second as Pageau tipped a Karlsson point shot to get Ottawa on the board.

 Pageau now has eight career goals against the Canadiens.